 Logon script installation

-You can exclude clients from being upgraded by specifying an exclusion group.
-For more information, see How to exclude upgrading clients for Windows computers.
+Exclude clients from upgrade by specifying an exclusion collection.
+For more information, see How to exclude clients from upgrade.
 Excluded clients still download and run CCMSETUP, but won't upgrade.

-If you are upgrading your server infrastructure from a previous version of Configuration Manager (such as Configuration Manager 2007 or System Center 2012 Configuration Manager), we recommend that you complete the server upgrades including installing all current branch updates, before upgrading the Configuration Manager clients.
-The latest current branch update contains the latest version of the client, so it's best to do client upgrades after you have installed all of the Configuration Manager updates you want to use.
+If upgrade your server infrastructure from a previous version of Configuration Manager, complete the server upgrades before upgrading the Configuration Manager clients.
+This process includes installing all current branch updates.
+The latest current branch update contains the latest version of the client.
+Upgrade clients after you have installed all of the Configuration Manager updates.

-You can also configure Configuration Manager to automatically upgrade the client software to the latest Configuration Manager client version when Configuration Manager identifies that a client that is assigned to the Configuration Manager hierarchy is lower than the version used in the hierarchy.
+Configure the site to automatically upgrade clients to the latest Configuration Manager version.
+When Configuration Manager identifies an assigned client's version is earlier than the hierarchy version, it automatically upgrades the client.
 This scenario includes upgrading the client to the latest version when it attempts to assign to a Configuration Manager site.

-A client can be automatically upgraded in the following scenarios:
+A client can automatically upgrade in the following scenarios:

-The client version is lower than the version being used in the hierarchy.
+The client version is earlier than the version used in the hierarchy.

-The client on the central administration site has a language pack installed and the existing client does not.
+The client on the central administration site (CAS) has a language pack installed and the existing client doesn't.